 Being comfortable playing the guitar doesn’t necessarily mean you need to be a master of your instrument.
 You just need to be aware of the most essential skills, like being able to play the chords of your chosen song without thinking too much.
 If you do play an elaborate solo during a song, you’re not going to be singing anyway, so you shouldn’t need to worry about this.

-Indeed, singing while playing a musical instrument like the piano or the guitar can be useful when you are practicing notes, chords and the like, but you should definitely learn the basics of both separately before you take it all a step further.
+Indeed, singing while playing a musical instrument like the guitar can be useful when you are practicing notes, chords and the like, but you should definitely learn the basics of both separately before you take it all a step further.

-Don’t Be Too Ambitious When Singing And Playing Piano Or Guitar
+Don’t Be Too Ambitious When Singing And Playing Guitar

 If you are new to singing, don’t start with the most challenging songs.
 While you might be able to play Wuthering Heights very well, singing this particular song won’t be a walk in the park.